 There are proposed residences alongside Roe Highway, where the predicted noise levels are above 65 dB LAeq(Day).
-In these cases, a noise wall is to also be provided, the details of which would be determined at a later stage as the subdivision design progresses.
-However, for information purposes, the benefit of a four-metre high wall is shown in Figure 5-3 of the Transportation Noise Assessment provided at Technical Appendix C. It should be noted that the noise wall has been shown to continue the full length of the eastern noise sensitive boundary, providing protection to the playing fields area, however this requirement may be negotiable with WAPC and Department of Education.
+In these cases, a noise wall is to also be provided as a condition of subdivision approval, the details of which would be determined at a later stage as the subdivision design progresses.
+However, for information purposes, the benefit of a five four-metre high wall is shown in Figure 5-3 Figures 5-1 and 5-2 of the Transportation Noise Assessment provided at Technical Appendix C. It should be noted that the noise wall has been shown to continue the full length of the eastern noise sensitive boundary, providing protection to the playing fields area, however this requirement may be negotiable with WAPC and Department of Education.
 It is further noted that the site specific assessments can also be undertaken to deviate from the Package A, B & C of the Guidelines.